 Jaime learns that a bionic prototype was applied to a German Sheppard six years earlier.
 Every defect that Steve Austin and Jaime Sommers have suffered from over the years, Maxamillion (whose bionics cost a million dollars) suffered from first.
 Now Max is acting lifeless and depressed and Rudy Wells is planning to put the dog down.
-So, Jaime takes it upon herself to prove Max still has the will to live Written by
+So, Jaime takes it upon herself to prove Max still has the will to live.

 The TV Archaeologist